test-kitchen/rfcs/rfcs/0001-decouple_chef_provisioner.md

 4. Update Default Behavior Post-Omnitruck Shutdown
    - After Omnitruck is shut down:
      - Community test-kitchen will default to kitchen-cinc.
-     - Progress Chef will maintain a fork defaulting to kitchen-chef.
+     - Progress Chef will maintain a fork defaulting to kitchen-chef-enterprise.

 This allows both ecosystems to co-exist without conflict.